schubergphilis/mercury/README.md

   * Sticky based load balancing for client sticky cookies
 * Is a full load balancer using the supported balancing methods
 * Supports automated Error / Maintenance pages
-* Includes checks for Nagios / Sensu to be used
+* Includes checks for Nagios/Sensu to be used
 * Internal DNS server supports most record types
 * HTTP/2 support
 * Web-socket support

 ## Installing
 ### Linux
-For Linux we can make a RHEL / Centos RPM package. to do so run the following:
+For Linux we can make a RHEL/Centos RPM package.
+To do so run the following:

     $ make linux-package
     $ rpm -i builds/packages/mercury-${version}.rpm